Discover the hidden charms of Casper, Wyoming

 - If you like art, visit Art 321 and Nicolaysen Art Museum.

-- When it’s time to eat you may thank your lucky stars that you weren’t a pioneer!
+- When it’s time to eat you will thank your lucky stars that you weren’t a pioneer!
 The women on the Oregon Trail did the domestic chores.
 Ordinary work meant cooking over campfire in wind and rain, using weeds or buffalo chips for fuel when wood was not available.
-The women searched for wild berries and managed to roll some dough on a wagon seat and bake a pie over hot rocks to lift meals out of the tedium of beans and coffee.
+The women searched for berries and managed to roll some dough on a wagon seat and bake a pie over hot rocks to lift meals out of the tedium of beans and coffee.
 They unpacked cooking utensils and ingredients, only to load them the next morning.
-Much easier to go to dinner at Silver Fox Restaurant and FireRock. or Eggington’s for breakfast or lunch.
+It’s much easier to go to dinner at Silver Fox Restaurant and FireRock. or Eggington’s for breakfast or lunch.
 Grant Street Grocery is a neighborhood shop for your picnic cheeses, sandwiches and food to go.
 Flour Bin Bakery will satisfy your sweet tooth.
-Pour House is my favorite coffee shop.
 Backwards Distillery features locally made spirits with a tasting room.

 - At a mile high, the elevation means it may take you a couple of days to acclimate.
 At 5,280 feet your red blood cells aren’t carrying as much oxygen and there is less oxygen in the air, so feeling short of breath, tired or headachy is normal for those from lower elevations.
 Most people will adapt easily in a day or two but those with heart and lung concerns should take it easy.
 There is also less atmosphere between you and the sun so your skin will burn more quickly.
 Think (and use) sunscreen!

 - Take home a souvenir.
+Downtown has some nice shops.
 Wind City Books is a locally owned shop (that also carries my book Your 6-Week Guide to LiveBest.
 Lou Taubert’s has been a favorite stop for western wear and gifts since 1919.
 Wyoming Whiskey is small-batch whiskey distilled in the state from regional ingredients.
 It makes a great Old-Fashioned!